 For additional information see the Farrer & Co publication 'Developing and implementing a low-level concerns policy: A guide for organisations which work with children.'
-Safeguarding Unit, Farrer and Co, Katherine Fudakowski,
+Safeguarding Unit, Farrer and Co, Katherine Fudakowski.

 This section applies to all concerns (including allegations) about members of staff, including supply teachers, volunteers and contractors, which do not meet the harm threshold set out in section 1 above.
+The BILC will manage and record and such concerns and take appropriate action to safeguard children for dealing with concerns that do not meet the harm threshold.

-Concerns may arise through, for example:
+Concerns may arise through a variety of sources, for example:

-- o Suspicion
+- Suspicion

 - Complaint

-- o Disclosure made by a child, parent or other adult within or outside the school
+- Disclosure made by a child, parent or other adult within or outside the school

 - Pre-employment vetting checks